 She Xiang is an envoy ingredient in Dang Gui Long Hui Wan.
 This means that it directs the formula towards certain area of the body and/or harmonizes the actions of other ingredients.

 In Dang Gui Long Hui Wan, She Xiang ensures that the bitter nature of the formula does not lead to a breakdown of the Qi dynamic; it adds regulation of the Qi to the draining of Fire.

-In Traditional Chinese Medicine (TCM), musk are plants that belong to the 'Herbs that open the Orifices' category.
+In Traditional Chinese Medicine (TCM), She Xiang belongs to the 'Herbs that open the Orifices' category.
 The functions of these herbs are much more platonic than the name implies.
 They're used to help treat conditions associated with central nervous system collapse, including strokes and coma.

-Musk also taste Pungent.
+She Xiang also tastes Pungent.
 The so-called 'Five Phases' theory in Chinese Medicine states that the taste of TCM ingredients is a key determinant of their action in the body.
-Pungent ingredients like musk tend to promote the circulations of Qi and Body Fluids.
+Pungent ingredients like She Xiang tends to promote the circulations of Qi and Body Fluids.
 That's why for instance someone tends to sweat a lot when they eat spicy/pungent food.